-With respect to the recognition of interest income and fee and commission income we performed the following procedures:
+With respect to the recognition of interest income and fee and commission income, we performed the following procedures:

-- a) We evaluated the accounting treatment applied by the Bank with respect to the fees charged to customers to determine whether the applied methodology complies with the requirements of the relevant accounting standards. - b) We evaluated the correctness of the accruals of the relevant income over the expected loan life. - We performed analytical calculation and/or detailed testing of significant interest income and fee and commission income. - d) We assessed the correctness of the recognition of interest income for loans classified in impairment stage III.

-We assessed the completeness and accuracy of data used for the calculation of interest income based on data analysis.
+- a) We evaluated the accounting treatment applied by the Bank to determine whether the applied methodology complies with the requirements of the relevant accounting standards. - b) We evaluated the correctness of the accruals of the relevant income over the expected loan life. - c) We performed an analytical calculation and/or detailed testing of significant interest income and fee and commission income. - d) We assessed the correctness of the recognition of interest income for loans classified in impairment stage III. - e) We assessed the completeness and accuracy of data used for the calculation of interest income based on data analysis.